Applied Professional Studies (GRAD)

 The master of applied professional studies (M.A.P.S.) is an interdisciplinary graduate program that provides students pursuing career advancement, workforce expertise, professional development, or career changes with a solid foundation and the resources needed to create a comprehensive degree that is individualized to meet unique career goals.

-The program of study includes 30 credits of academic coursework, including an introductory course in professional studies, applied professional skills curriculum, elective courses from two programs and tailored based on academic and professional interests, and a capstone experience.
+The program of study includes 30 credits of academic coursework, including an introductory course in professional studies, applied professional skills curriculum, elective courses from two or more programs and tailored based on academic and professional interests, and a capstone experience.
 Students may choose to enroll full-time or part-time and will have five years to complete the degree, using a combination of in-person and online courses.

 The curriculum, designed by the student and the master’s program director, is intended for students who wish to focus on professional development and skill attainment tied to industry needs through specific learning tracks.
 At the core of the M.A.P.S. program is a series of courses in leadership and business fundamentals designed to provide students with essential professional skills.
 All students are required to complete an introductory course in professional studies (GRAD 757) and a capstone experience (GRAD 992).
 Students are also required to complete nine hours in Graduate Studies courses and 15 hours of electives in two or three programs, with a maximum of 9 credits from one program.
 Further information on the M.A.P.S. curriculum may be found online.